 3. Hooked on leaf-peeping?
 Continue your ride along Southtowns Scenic Byway.

 4. When the curtain rises on fall, the same holds true for theater season.
 Take in a show at one of Buffalo’s 22 theater companies.
-Shea’s Performing Arts Center, Irish Classical, MusicalFare and Torn Space Theater are a few of our local favorites.
+Shea’s Performing Arts Center, Irish Classical, MusicalFare, Ujima Theatre and Torn Space Theater are a few of our local favorites.

 5. Frank Lloyd Wright left his architectural mark on Buffalo.
 His meticulously-designed Martin House Complex is Buffalo’s crown jewel.
-After investing $50 million dollars in its restoration (to be fully completed in 2016), it’s worth splurging for the two-hour tour.
+After investing $50 million dollars in its restoration (now fully completed), it’s worth splurging for the two-hour tour.

 6. Keep that architectural buzz going and pick up a copy of ‘Buffalo On Foot’ at the Buffalo Niagara Visitor Center downtown.
 Stroll the streets of downtown admiring the works for Louis Sullivan, Daniel Burnham and more.